0oSaraho0/pp4-kids-activity-site/README.md

 After a lot of investigation, I finally worked out that I need to add the encoding type to the form for it to recognise the image.
 >enctype="multipart/form-data"

+- There was a bug that stopped the nav bar working when it collapsed down to a button on smaller screens.
+The issue was the bootstap link was slightly wrong.
+Once corrected the bug was solved.

 - I have arranged the image size to all be the same size so that the cards are a uniform height.
 I had ‘cover’ on this but this option was cutting the top of the picture off.
 To solve this I have changed the css to ‘contain’.
 This does not entirely fix the problem because it could look nicer on the page than it does.
 In a future development, I would like to add a function for the user to be able to pick the area of the picture they want to upload but I do not have time to implement this.

 # Deployment